Sporting Clube da Brava: History

 Sporting attempted their another chance for a regional title, they started the 2017–18 season with a 1–3 win over Nô Pintcha, their chance was narrowly slimmed this time as Sporting started second as they had two goals less than Benfica's.
-At round 5, they defeated Académica 7–0 and made it the region's highest for the season, on January 28, they won over Morabeza 2–1, also got the first position from them and kept their chance for another planned championship title and had 15 points after playing five matches, they also scored the region's most goals at 18.
+At round 5, they defeated Académica 7–0 and made it the region's highest for the season, on 28 January, they won over Morabeza 2–1, also got the first position from them and kept their chance for another planned championship title and had 15 points after playing five matches, they also scored the region's most goals at 18.
 Sporting suffered the unexpected, a 3–1 loss to Juventude da Furna at the 10th round and lost a position to Morabeza, Sporting was second with 22 points but held the most goals scored with 32.
-Their final unbeaten streak number was 55 matches which lasted until February 24, 2018, of any second tier competitions in the archipelago, it is behind Académica do Porto Novo's (of Santo Antão South) 56 made from March 5, 2011 to April 23, 2016.
+Their final unbeaten streak number was 55 matches which lasted until 24 February 2018, of any second tier competitions in the archipelago, it is behind Académica do Porto Novo's (of Santo Antão South) 56 made from 5 March 2011, to 23 April 2016.
 Sporting made another win over Corôa where they scored its 30th seasonal goal and has 31 goals, the most on the island.
 They remained second at the round, but after nine matches, they are first place and is likely to claim their fifth title.
 Sporting has 37 goals after a huge 0–6 win over last placed Académica and at the round, fully regained first place from Morabeza.
 Sporting lost round 13 match to Morabeza 2–0 and lost a position but got their last chance for their fifth straight title and national participation which later faded.
-On March 21, Sporting, four points more than Juventude, with Morabeza into the cup final, Sporting will be participant in the upcoming Brava Super Cup.
+On 21 March, Sporting, four points more than Juventude, with Morabeza into the cup final, Sporting will be participant in the upcoming Brava Super Cup.
 Sporting's final match of the season was a 7–0 win over Benfica and scored the most goals in the region numbering 44, Morabeza's win meant Sporting lost a qualification into the national championships and finished second with 30 points, their 30 became sixth overall in Brava since their 2004 expansion to six teams.
 Their only record continuing is their unbeaten streak at home which is at 29 matches and incredibly 29 matches without a draw.